 Incorporate the use of a calendar during the meeting to identify dates, times and locations for all to share.

 The calendar should include visits and projected move date.
-Avoid final move dates that fall on a holiday, birthday or other annual event.
-As the loss of a family could be associated with the event for years to come.
+Avoid final move dates that fall on a holiday, birthday or other annual event as the loss of a family could be associated with the event for years to come.

 Take into account what is going on in the child’s life, i.e. an upcoming school play, sporting competition, school break, birthday party, etc. Can the move wait until after any important events for the child?